Corecii/Distance-Server/README.md

 2. Open up your copy of Distance.
 If you got Distance through Steam, this will be at `C:\Program Files (x86)\Steam\steamapps\common\Distance`.
 If otherwise, then you should know its install location.
 3. Navigate to the `Distance\Distance_Data\Managed` directory.
 4. Drag `Assembly-CSharp.dll` to `Patcher.exe`.
-5. If you're not using the Windows zip, drag `Distance.dll` to the Server directory.
+5. If you're using the Windows zip, `Distance.dll` is already in the correct place.
+Otherwise, move `Distance.dll` to the same directory as `DistanceServer.exe`.

 ### Config